fosstodon/status/incidents/message.md

-Everything else is humming along nicely. 🎉
+Everything is humming along nicely. 🎉